Honeyaye59/UniversityOfYangon/README.md

 # UniversityOfYangon
  website of Yangon University
-This is website of University of Yangon, using html, css and a little bit javaScript.
+This is the website of University of Yangon, using html, css and a little bit javaScript.